richard091297/Browser-Automation-Helper-Tool/README.md

 # Web-Automation-Helper-Tool
-Leveraging Robocorp Code locator.

-This feature leverages Robocorp Code to enable efficient automation.
-The Robocorp Code locator allows users to define web automation steps on the browser, and then generates a process script automatically after the run.
+This feature leverages Robocorp Code to enable efficient automation, allowing users to define web automation steps on the browser, and then generates a process script automatically after the run.

 # Features
 This tool supports the following features: